commial/experiments/windows-defender/ASR/README.md

 If we come accross the different scripts that can be extracted, we found a lot of different things:

-* "Infrastructure" scripts, used to check some configuration, restore host files, etc.
+* "Infrastructure" scripts, used to check some configurations, restore host files, etc.
 ```lua
 Infrastructure_FixHostsFile = function()
   -- function num : 0_100